 He has to understand that Congress is reviewing everything because they have oversight authority.

-And remember a lot of the things that have been redacted have been very pertinent.
+And remember, a lot of the things that have been redacted have been very pertinent.

-I mean, the most important things that Congress has had to fight tooth and nail for, like we will stop him.
+I mean, the most important things that Congress has had to fight tooth and nail for, like, we will stop him.

-You saw his Sean, you know.
+You saw his, Sean, you saw that.

-As I have gotten word that Rod Rosenstein apparently is not a fan of mine.
+And actually, this now is somewhat applicable to me as I have gotten word that Rod Rosenstein apparently is not a fan of mine.

 Sure.